-Notes to the condensed interim financial statements For the three-months period ended 30 June 2023 (unaudited)
+Notes to the condensed interim financial statements For the three-months period ended 30 June 2024 (unaudited)

-(ii) Movements in Level 3 financial instruments measured at fair value
+- (c) Level 3 fair value measurements (cont'd) - (ii) Movements in Level 3 financial instruments measured at fair value

 Assets and liabilities move between Level 2 and Level 3 primarily when there is an increase or decrease in market activity related to an unobservable input, or a change in the significance of the unobservable input, with instruments classified as Level 3 if an unobservable input is deemed significant.
 The transfers occurred at the beginning of the reporting period.